If you’re wondering, “how can I stand out from other job applicants online?” then this is the article for you.

 So if you don’t tailor your resume, they’re not going to see compelling, relevant info at first glance, and they may move on.

-It’s okay if this doesn’t make sense to you yet, or you’ve never tailored your resume before.
+It’s okay if this doesn’t make sense to you yet, or if you’ve never tailored your resume before.
 Just read this article and you’ll know exactly how I recommend doing it.

 Overall, tailoring your resume is one of the best things you can do for your career and job search.